intermezzOS/intermezzOS.github.io/blog/contents/articles/twii3/index.md

 For other news about the project, you can [follow us on Twitter:
 @intermezzOSrs](https://twitter.com/intermezzosrs).

-This week’s edition was edited by: [steve].
+This week’s edition was edited by: steve.

 ## Updates to the book